• Skip to primary navigation

 Are Dubia roaches legal in Louisiana?

-As far as I know the only two states that regulate Dubia roach importation are Florida and Hawaii.
+As far as we know, the only two states that regulate Dubia roach importation are Florida and Hawaii.

 I’ve heard that Dubias are illegal in Canada, is there any source directly from the Canadian government on this?